Skip to main content

 The @EnvironmentScope annotation creates beans that live for the duration of a browser window or tab session.
 When a user opens the app in a browser window or tab, webforJ creates an Environment.
 Any bean marked with @EnvironmentScope is created once per browser window/tab and remains available until the user closes the tab or the session expires.

 Each Environment represents an isolated browser window or tab.
-Environment-scoped beans can't be shared between different browser windows or tabs - each window/tab receives its own instance.
+Environment-scoped beans can't be shared between different browser windows or tabs because each window/tab receives its own instance.

 Add @EnvironmentScope to any Spring component: